-A collection of related data elements treated as a unit, such as the fields in a row in a database table.
+A collection of related data elements treated as a unit, such as the fields in a database table.
 An entry describing a work in a catalog; a catalog record.

 Restoration

 Treatment procedures intended to return cultural property to a known or assumed state, often through the addition of non-original material.